Оцінювання пацієнта із симптомами з боку суглобів

 At the bedside, gross characteristics of the fluid are assessed, such as its color and clarity.

 Gross characteristics allow many effusions to be tentatively classified as noninflammatory, inflammatory, or infectious (see table Classification of Synovial Effusions).
 Effusions can also be hemorrhagic.
 Each type of effusion suggests certain joint diseases (see table Differential Diagnosis Based on Synovial Fluid Classification).
-So-called noninflammatory effusions are often mildly inflammatory but tend to suggest diseases such as osteoarthritis, in which inflammation is not severe.
+So-called noninflammatory effusions are often mildly inflammatory and suggest diseases such as osteoarthritis and osteonecrosis, in which inflammation is not severe.

 Таблиця